awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 ### Setup AWS EventBright cross region event

+**If your deployment region is `us-west-2`, you can safely skip this section.**

-You need to perform blow steps to setup AWS EventBright cross region event if your deployment region is not `us-west-2`
+You need to perform blow steps to setup AWS EventBright cross region event if your deployment region is not `us-west-2`.

 1. Use the Region selector in the console navigation bar, switch your region to `us-west-2`.